rainlanguage/rain-protocol/README.md

      - The `_mint_ratio` which is the number of redeemable tokens minted per reserve token deposited
      - `mint_ratio`, `reserve_init` and `reserve` become available as immutable public getters
 0. After construction the owner of the redeemable token MUST approve _exactly_ the number of reserve tokens `_reserve_init` defined in construction.
-0. Once the reserve tokens are approved the owner can `init` the redeemable token and set the `_unblock_block`
+0. Once the reserve tokens are approved the owner can `init` the redeemable token and set the `_unblockBlock`
      - The redeemable contract will transfer `_reserve_init` reserve tokens from the owner to itself
      - The redeemable contract will `_mint` ( `_reserve_init` x `_mint_ratio` ) of itself for its owner
-     - The `unblock_block` becomes available as an immutable public getter
+     - The `unblockBlock` becomes available as an immutable public getter
 0. After the contract is initialized but before it is unblocked:
      - The owner can add 'unfreezable' addresses
      - All token holders can freely transfer the minted ERC20 as per OZ ERC20
      - But redeemable tokens cannot be sent to the redeemable token contract
-0. After the contract is unblocked (the predefined `unblock_block` exists)
+0. After the contract is unblocked (the predefined `unblockBlock` exists)
      - All ERC20 transfers are frozen except TO addresses on the unfreezable list.
      - `redeem` is now callable by everyone